HELP IS AVAILABLE

 This program is comprised of a community liaison and a peer support specialist that help individuals who are currently, or formerly, incarcerated, to devise a post incarceration home plan.
 They also advocate for their clients with judges, attorneys, parole and probation officers, and law enforcement.
 And they also provide their clients with such resources as basic need, housing, and options for treatment.
 The goal is to provide a warm hand off from incarceration to reentry.

 One Step to Better Health

 This program is comprised of peer recovery health navigators who are responsible for care management and/or navigational support (non-clinical services) to clients who may be in recovery from, or at risk of developing alcohol and/or substance use dependance.
 The Navigator will provide clients with accessing primary care, behavioral health services, and other community resources.
 The Navigator will conduct outreach, will assess individuals’ resource needs and any barriers to accessing care, and develop individualized plans to support clients in meeting their health goals.
-The Navigator will have a pivotal role in assisting clients with care coordination and providing health education and coaching to achieve improved health
+The Navigator will have a pivotal role in assisting clients with care coordination and providing health education and coaching to achieve improved health outcomes.

 This program is a 9-week closed group in which family members of loved ones who are inactive addiction, or recovery, can come together to learn the importance of self- care, to build relationships, and to learn self-care techniques.